CSC207-2024F-UofT/FizzBuzz/README.md

 some code.
 It usually uses first- and second-year material, and many students practice these kinds of problems regularly over the academic year to gain confidence in tackling them.

-For this week's homework, you'll solve two of them.
+As part of this week's homework, you'll solve two of them.
 You can get a start on them now in lab, but you'll make some minor modifications on your own after and submit your code on MarkUs using git (with the same add, commit, push steps you learned in lab this week).